 Ian Porterfield who came next, said after he had left the club, ‘you’ve no idea, how much money I had to spend.
 But I wouldn’t just blow it’.
 Something like that.
 But he did sign Charlie Nicholas.
 And unforgivably punted Peter Weir out the door almost the same day.
 Because the one thing Charlie Nicholas wasn’t going to need was a winger to supply him with ammo…

-I saw an interview with Nicholas recently where he said he was lined up to go to France, forget which club, Graham scuppered it for him (this is pre-Bosman) and Nicholas believed it was out of jealousy.
+I saw an interview with Nicholas recently where he said he was lined up to go to France, Graham scuppered it for him (this is pre-Bosman) and Nicholas believed it was out of jealousy.

 For the next few years George Graham’s Arsenal would go onto huge success.
 Not only shafted by Graham, but to sit back and watch him, and his former team mates doing very well, must have been incredibly hard, or at least very mixed emotions.